 Preventing Drunk Driving Accidents in Louisiana

-With local bars and liquor retailers now open, it’s important now more than ever for drivers to educate themselves about preventing and identifying drunk or drugged driving.
-According to the Louisiana Traffic Records Data Report 2020, there were 301 fatal drunk driving accidents in Louisiana last year alone.
+According to the Louisiana Traffic Records Data Report 2020, there were 301 fatal drunk driving accidents in Louisiana in 2019.

 These statistics are scary, but the truth is that, like most New Orleans car accidents, impaired driving crashes are often avoidable by planning ahead and using common sense.
 And although you can’t always control the actions of other motorists, knowing what warning signs to look out for on the road can save your life.
 Know what to do and how to reduce your risk of injury with these tips from Mike Brandner Injury Attorneys.

 Defensive driving gets talked about a lot, especially when teenagers are first learning how to drive, but what exactly is defensive driving, and why is it so important in preventing drunk driving accidents in Louisiana?
 Knowing the rules of the road and the basic mechanics of operating a motor vehicle is the law, but there’s no guarantee that everyone else on the road will follow those rules.
 That’s where defensive driving comes in.

 Defensive driving is about anticipating possible hazards and dangerous driving situations, whether that means inclement weather, driver errors, or impaired driving.
 General principles of defensive driving include:

 - Maintaining a safe following distance (at least two seconds)

 - Looking ahead (two blocks or traffic signals for urban areas, three for suburban areas, and a quarter mile ahead for rural areas)

 - Preparing for a driver or pedestrian to act or react in ways other than what is expected (i.e., not using a turn signal, swerving, jaywalking, not paying attention, etc.)